JosephRullo/Domain-Name-System-DNS-/README.md

 **Log in to Domain Controller and Client as the Adminstrator**
 <p>

-Let's begin with logging in to our Domain Controller and Client VM's as the Administrator using Microsoft Remote Desktop.
+Let's begin with logging in to our Domain Controller and Client VM's as the Administrator using Microsoft Remote Desktop. ** **Note** ** The Client is using the Domain as it's **DNS server**.
+This means that it is relying on the Domain for all of it's Hostname to IP Address translations.
+Now on the Client VM, lets open the Command Prompt and type "ping mainframe".
 <p>
 <p>
 <p>